Our impact

 1991 - The Yanomami gain their own territory

 The Yanomami people gain their own 96,000 square kilometre indigenous territory – larger than Portugal – after 15 years’ struggle.
-The support of the Norwegian Programme for Indigenous Peoples for these efforts since the mid-1980s played a significant part in this outcome, and Rainforest Foundation Norway immediately joined the international campaign.
+The support of the Norwegian Program for Indigenous Peoples for these efforts since the mid-1980s played a significant part in this outcome, and Rainforest Foundation Norway immediately joined the international campaign.

 1991 - Menkragnoti Indigenous Territory established

 The Rainforest Foundation’s initial project effects the coordination of the first ever privately funded demarcation of indigenous land in the Amazon region.
-49,000 square kilometres of traditional land, the Menkragnoti Indigenous Territory in Pará state in Brazil, is demarcated, and then legally titled to the Kayapo people by the Brazilian government in 1992.
-Rainforest Foundation Norway (RFN) provides 25 percent of the finances for the campaign.
+49,000 square kilometers of traditional land, the Menkragnoti Indigenous Territory in Pará state in Brazil, is demarcated, and then legally titled to the Kayapo people by the Brazilian government in 1992.
+Rainforest Foundation Norway provides 25 percent of the finances for the campaign.